 Little known facts:

-- They can cook these bad boys, then let them cool off, and let you take them to go.
+- To Go?
+They can cook these bad boys, then let them cool off, and let you take them to go.

 - You can call 24 hours ahead and have them freeze some for you.
 You need to bring a cooler to bring them home.
 They are really concerned about food quality and safety.